 The handling of UNIFIT was designed according to common Windows[©] standards, while some details resulted from practical application.
-In the following terms in boxes (e.g. OK) refer to command buttons, while commands shown in square brackets represent pull-down or pop-up operations (e.g. [File - Open Spectra - XPS - VGX-900 (.1)] or [Right-Mouse Button - Reduction]).
+Five ways to activate a call are available (not for all subroutine: calls are offerred: i) Pull-down commands, ii) Shortcut with 'Alt-Charcter', iii) Pop-up commands, iv) Shortcut with 'Ctrl-Charcter', v) Icons (The number, the functionality and the size of the icons can be defined by the user).
+In the following terms in boxes (e.g. OK) refer to command buttons, while commands shown in square brackets represent pull-down or pop-up operations (e.g. [File - Open Spectra - XPS - VGX-900 (.1)] or [Right-Mouse Button -Reduction]).
 A certain window can be activated by clicking the title bar with the left mouse button or by using the page-up and page-down keys.
 Hidden standard windows can be activated and displayed using the operation [Windows - Hide Standard Windows], [Windows - Hide Standard Windows (manual)], or with the direct activation pull-down operation (e.g. activation of window 120 with a N 1s spectrum: [W:1-3000 - W:1-200 - W 120: N 1s]).
 Only windows with a number lower than 150001 can be activated using the pull-down operation.
 Windows with a higher number (>15000) may be activated with the operation described in 3.11.8 and 3.11.9.
-By clicking the right mouse button at the appropriate position a pop-up menu or different subroutines may be activated.
+By clicking the right mouse button at the appropriate position a pop-up menu or different sub-routines may be activated.
 The pop-up menu offers the following functionality: